 “Syndicalism is nothing else but the French word for trade unionism.
 The glorification of violence which characterizes the policy of Russian Sovietism, of Italian Fascism and of German Nazism, and which today seriously threatens all democratic governments, sprang from the teachings of revolutionary syndicalists.
 The essence of the trade union problem is the compulsion to coalesce and to strike.

-lt is important to realize that Fascism and Nazism were socialist dictatorships.
-The communists, both the registered members of the communist parties and the fellow-travellers, stigmatize Fascism and Nazism as the highest and last and most depraved stage of capitalism.
+It is important to realize that Fascism and Nazism were socialist dictatorships.
+The communists, both the registered members of the communist parties and the fellow-travelers, stigmatize Fascism and Nazism as the highest and last and most depraved stage of capitalism.
 This is in perfect agreement with their habit of calling every party which does not unconditionally surrender to the dictates of Moscow – even the German Social Democrats, the classical party of Marxism – hirelings of capitalism.

 The foreign policies of Fascism and Nazism, from their early beginnings, were rather opposed to one another.
 The fact that the Nazis and the Fascists closely cooperated after the Ethiopian war, and were allies in the second World War, did not eradicate the differences between these two tenets any more than did the alliance between Russia and the United States eradicate the differences between Sovietism and the American economic system.

 Fascism and Nazism were both committed to the Soviet principle of dictatorship and violent oppression of dissenters.
 If one wants to assign Fascism and Nazism to the same class of political systems, one must call this class dictatorial regime and one must not neglect to assign the Soviets to the same class.

 Dictatorship and violent oppression of all dissenters are today exclusively socialist institutions.
 This becomes clear as we take a closer look at Fascism and Nazism.